tuo/tuo.github.io/_posts/2023-07-28-quit-coffee-en.md

 Those are totally unseen before.
 Like Nietzsche says, 'God is dead.'
 Ever since then, those natural limits forced upon us to keep us in well-being are gone.
 The dopamine system was welcomed to a Brave New World.
 Now, you have so many choices, and of course, we'd like to give a try to Amusing Ourselves to Death.
 But why?

 Those chemical stimuli lead to a very high dose of dopamine release (the peak is higher) compared to natural stimuli, so much so that anyone who tries those stimuli would immediately lose interest in the natural ones our ancestors had.
 However, you won't stay that happy forever; even though external chemicals can easily overpower the native 'inferior' and 'inefficient' primitive dopamine system, much like an elephant stamping on ants.
 The balance is broken, and the primitive dopamine system fights back by reducing the number of receptors or, in extreme cases, sacrificing some cells or organs to protect itself and try to regain balance.
-These protections could cause irreversible damage to the body.
+These protections could possibly cause irreversible damage to the body.
 So, your dopamine baseline level also gets lifted up along with your peak dopamine levels.

-Again, remember that the pleasure you feel is equal to the peak - baseline level.
+Again, remember that the pleasure you feel is equal to the **Peak - Baseline level**.
 It makes sense now that I take the same amount of coffee every day, but the pleasure I get is weaker and weaker, just like the law of diminishing returns in economics.

 ![drug_brain_damage](http://d2h13boa5ecwll.cloudfront.net/20230728quitcoffee/drug_brain_damage.png)